Individual Charcuterie Boards: perfect for entertaining or for date night, full of ideas for cheeses, meats, fruits, sweets and more.

 - cracker sticks

 I wanted to include some bread to go with the pate, so I added a few slices of a baguette.
-As well I included a few of my favourite crackers to enjoy with the cheese.
+As well I included a few of my favourite crackers to enjoy with the variety of cheeses.

 - cherry tomatoes